School Advocacy Program Overview

 What We Offer

-For a flat fee of $1,500 JBRF provides comprehensive supportive educational advocacy services to families for one year.
+JBRF provides comprehensive supportive school related advocacy services to families at highly competitive rates.
 These services fall into two areas:

 Mental Health Expertise

 Families meet with the mental health advocate (MHA) to:

 The MHA will virtually attend meetings with the school as a direct support to the family.
 The MHA will educate school officials on: